orpheuslummis/defiyieldselect/README.md

 # DeFI interest rate recommender

-Work done for Bowhead by Orpheus Lummis in January 2021.
+API providing scores for DeFi interest rates opportunities, using APR data from Compound, Fulcrum, Aave, dYdX; price data from thegraph.com (UniswapV2 subgraph); block timestamps from web3 using Infura.

 Three main components:

 - Collecting APR and price data (`collect`)
 - Score each pair of curves (`score`)
 - Expose the scores via a Web JSON API (`serve`)

+Work done for Bowhead by Orpheus Lummis in January 2021.

 ## How to run